tetul/starter-academic/content/project/LC-MS/index.md

-This method is intented to be transferable to different insects.
+This method is intended to be transferable to different insects.
 Current sub-projects include optimizing lyophilization conditions for brain dissections of ants, using in-house made stage-tips for sample cleanup and standardizing the Bradford method of protein estimation for species with large brain size variation."
 authors: []
 tags: []
 categories: []